Rosebud21/dbmsproject/README.md

 # dbmsproject
 sneha (572), sahithi(562), manushree(523) /virtual classroom

 Intro: This virtual classroom application is used as an interface between the student and faculty of MU.
+It ensures a dynamic exchange of data.

 Why we built this project: our motivation
 Especially during the coronavirus pandemic, online platforms have proven to provide an enhanced academic experience for students and faculty.